chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 * Gene expression (dot color) – the average rankit-normalized gene expression among genes that have non-zero values.
 * Scaled gene expression (dot color) – scaled mean expression to the range [0,1].
 Scaling is done by assigning the minimum value in the current view to 0 and the max is assigned to 1.
 * Expressing cells (dot size) – percentage of cells of the cell type expressing the gene, in parentheses is shown the absolute number of cells expressing the gene.
 These numbers are calculated after the following filters have been applied: "Removal of low coverage cells" and "Removal of noisy low expression values".

+### References

+1. Abrams ZB et al. A protocol to evaluate RNA sequencing normalization methods.
+BMC Bioinformatics.
+2019.
+1. Bolstad BM et al. A comparison ofnormalization methods for high density oligonucleotide array data based on variance and bias.
+Bioinformatics.
+2002.
+1. Evans C et al. Selecting between-sample RNA-Seq normalization methods from the perspective of their assumptions Ciaran.
+Briefings in Bioinformatics.
+2018.
+1. The GTEx Consortium.
+The GTEx Consortium atlas of genetic regulatory effects across human tissues.
+Science.
+2020
+1. Zhao Y et al. How to do quantile normalization correctly for gene expression data analyses.
+Scientific Reports.
+2020.